-The average number of employees, including directors, employed during the period was 6.
+The average number of employees, including executive directors, employed during 2020 was 6 (2019 6).

-2019 2018
+2020 2019

 €000 €000

-Claims and underwriting 272
+Claims and underwriting 555 272

-Financial and actuarial 173 -
+Financial and actuarial 379 173

-Executive and other 513 -
+Executive and other 765 513

-958
+Total 1,699 958

 The Company also has a management agreement with a fellow group company, Travelers Management Limited, which employs the remaining Company personnel.
 The Company then pays a service charge in respect of services provided by staff employed by Travelers Management Limited.